In 2019, emeritus professor David A. Kenny received the American Psychological Association’s Distinguished Scientific Contribution award.

-Our graduate program in social psychology has existed since the 1960s and has produced more than 100 PhDs (a list of graduates from the last decade or so appears here).
+Our graduate program in social psychology has existed since the 1960s and has produced more than 100 PhDs (a list of graduates from the last two decades or so appears here).
 Graduate programs achieve high ranks based on largely on the substantive research programs that their faculty members enact.
 Here are some key collective and individual accomplishments:

 - The program has long been a leader in statistics and methodology, with its faculty and students producing numerous articles, chapters, and books on the subject.
 One, in particular, Baron and Kenny (1986), is among the most cited scholarly works ever published.